zhy2002/neutron/readme.md

 ### Assumptions
 * effect of rule execution should not depend on order of state change. same state via same rules -> same result state
+* do not bind same node more than once in the same view without specifying an id suffix.

 ### Node role
 In the node hierarchy a node can have one of three roles: